cpldcpu/BitNetMCU/docs/documentation.md

 ## Model Exporting

 Output of the exporting tool is shown below.
-Some statistics on parameter usage are calculcated.
+Some statistics on parameter usage are printed.
 We can see that the model is using all available codes, but they are not evenly distributed.
 This means that the model could be compressed further and that the entropy is not maximized.

 ```
 Inference using the original model...